Youth Ambassadors

 No.

 We are looking for all skill sets, all interests, all sorts of abilities.
-If you are a videographer, a musician, an administrator, a financial planner, a builder or a stay at home dad, you can apply.
-We are primarily looking for people who can give up some time, deliver their passion and work well with a team.
+If you are a videographer, a musician, an administrator, a financial planner, a builder or a stay at home parent, you can apply.
+We are primarily looking for people who feel passionately about saving the night environment, can give up some time, deliver a project on time, and work well with a team.

 How old is a youth ambassador?